Bad IP Addresses and How to fix bad IPs!

 This is the sort of behaviour that can find any IP address blacklisted – on some of the thousands of lists of ‘bad IP addresses’.
 Many of these lists have been developed to combat Spam and so mail servers across the world can block any mail received from them.
 Unfortunately IP addresses are routinely shared and reallocated to you can easily end up with one these being issued to your connection.

-Common scenarios of being allocated a ‘bad address’:
+Common Scenarios of Being allocated a ‘bad IP’:

 Problems Buying Things Online